 Why don’t you introduce a two-tier pricing system, with a premium for non-members who want to buy your merchandise?

-OK, think of the membership fee as that premium, which also gives you access to the full range of club services and products.
+Please see the above answer but, if it helps, think of the membership fee as that premium - which also happens to give you access to the full range of club services and products.
 Just let us know if you don’t want to be sent your membership pack and FAB magazines and we’ll invest your membership fee in services and merchandise instead.

 Why are some of your items of merchandise more expensive than similar items that I can buy in shops?